CS340-21/oss/kvyas1.md

 ### Project 1442:

 No pull request created as the project had no patches.
+However, I contacted the project maintainers and let them know of the possible vulnerability.
+I created an issue on their page, which can be found [here.](https://github.com/xdtianyu/android-4.2_r1/issues/3)

 # Sprint 6